 The same poison baits used for rats are sometimes mistakenly used to try to kill squirrels, chipmunks, and other rodents.
 This is not only illegal but cruel, as these larger rodents may incur serious internal but nonfatal damage from consuming rat baits.
 Further, squirrels very often will drop rat bait into yards, where family pets can eat it.

 Your state or community may, however, have legal trapping or hunting seasons for animals such as squirrels and rabbits.
 This might be an option if you live in such an area and have no moral qualms about hunting.
 In some regions, squirrel and rabbit meat are often consumed in stews or used in other recipes.
+In others, though, trapping a live animal and moving it off your property is actually illegal: Research your local regulations before taking action.

 Do Ultrasonic Devices Work?